jeremyvii/vs-docblockr/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Code Snippet**
-If applicable, code snippet you tried to try to apply docblock too
+If applicable, code snippet use to cause the bug

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

 **Enviroment (please complete the following information):**
- - OS: [e.g. iOS]
+ - OS: [e.g. Windows, macOS, Ubuntu]
  - Version [e.g. 22]
  - Language(s) [e.g. JavaScript, PHP]